rays/OSync/README.markdown

 ### Items ###

-* uid: Unique ID for this item
+* uuid: Unique ID for this item
 * title: title for this item
 * uri: URI location of where to find this item
 * sources: A list of sources for this item.
 Sites like digg.com might want to specify the original article here. _(Optional)_